-In this two-week program, you will get an overview of the subfields of anthropology, including working on an actual archaeological site in the Caribbean, and conducting research on Barbados’ cultural heritage from an applied anthropology perspective, and studying local troops of vervet monkeys.
+In this six-week program, you will get an overview of the subfields of anthropology, including working on an actual archaeological site in the Caribbean and conducting research on Barbados’ cultural heritage from an applied anthropology perspective, and studying local troops of vervet monkeys.
 You will have the opportunity to work alongside local Barbadians, listen to lectures by them, and visit culturally and naturally significant sites that are important to their history and traditions.
 These activities will be supplemented with lectures by different faculty and instructors from the University of the West Indies, Cave Hill.

 - Evaluate how archaeology and cultural anthropology are practiced in an actual field setting.

 - Go on a night tour, visit a wildlife refuge, and several other group excursions.

 - Identify the appropriate analytical techniques used by archaeologists and anthropologists.

 - Calculate the ways in which archaeological and anthropological data can be used to answer questions related to human behaviors.

 - Outline the ways in which peoples have settled islands in the Caribbean, the impacts that have occurred to island environments as a result of human colonization, the introduction of non-native species, European colonialism, and how these and other issues have manifested themselves to create unique island cultures.

 Scholarship Opportunity: Scholarship funds are available for students accepted to this program.
 If interested, please refer to the Scholarship Essay in the program application, and speak with your GEO advisor for more information.
 The due date for the Scholarship Essay is March 15, 2022.